-The Independence Treatment Center (ITC) (2020), is a prototype for a future project in the early stages aiming to investigate of American notions of independence.
+The Independence Treatment Center (ITC) (2020), is a prototype aiming to investigate notions of independence.
 Participants are invited to take an online self-test measuring unhealthy levels of independence, self-sufficiency, and dependence aversion.
 Some participants with high levels of independence will be invited to partake in a one-on-one performance consisting of integrating healthy levels of dependence into their daily lives.
-A corresponding gallery display includes giveaway informative brochures that reference those found in health care centers.
-They are also available to order.
+A corresponding gallery display for Brooklyn Utopias curated by Katherine Gressel at The Old Stone House, Brooklyn, included giveaway informative brochures that reference those found in health care centers.

 ITC aims to develop and valorize often unsung strengths - the competencies of one to collaborate, co-produce, cultivate vulnerability, and to freely give and ask for help.
 Acceptance of our human dependence is often dismissed through appeals to fantasies of independence and self-sufficiency.
 These fantasies perpetuate the myth that people who are in need are deficient.
 The project urges participants to rethink dependence as a social responsibility that we all require and share.